Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 And there's also the sense of imminence with them.

-It's like, it's going to happen soon, which is another vector to it that makes it.
+It's like it's going to happen soon, which is another vector to it that makes it.

 Right.

-However, I do think with the doctor and with the medication, and if I have better intimate relationships, that they can keep me in this web, so to speak, so that I don't have those issues because those it really goes on off course, especially when I've been more isolated and haven't had external stimuli to help me to say and to say, you know, X, you're in the wrong place.
+However, I do think with the doctor and with the medication, and if I have better intimate relationships, that they can keep me in this web, so to speak, so that I don't have those issues because those it really goes off course, especially when I've been more isolated and haven't had external stimuli to help me to say and to say, you know, X, you're in the wrong place.

-You're not going to be this, you're not going to be that.
+You're not going to be that.

 Your thinking is unrealistic right now.

-I need those.
+You know, I need those.

 I need to have more time with people like that.

-So I do have a couple of the internet friends, but it's not just deep down I want that security of being possessed by someone else.
+So I do have a couple of the internet friends, but it's not enough.

 No, not possessed by a demon, possessed by someone else.

-It's like, you're gonna be okay.
+Or it's like, you're going to be okay.

 I have this way.